Rui Moreira (footballer)

-Rui Filipe Araújo Moreira (born 31 May 1996) is a Portuguese footballer who plays as a midfielder.
+Rui Filipe Araújo Moreira (born 31 May 1996) is a Portuguese professional footballer who plays as a midfielder for Cypriot club Olympiakos Nicosia.

 Football career

-Born in Póvoa de Varzim, Moreira developed at hometown club Varzim S.C. before joining FC Porto at the age of 11.
-On 24 May 2015, he made his professional debut with FC Porto B in a 2014–15 Segunda Liga match against C.S.
-Marítimo B, a goalless draw.
+Born in Póvoa de Varzim, Moreira developed at hometown club Varzim before joining FC Porto at the age of 11.
+On 24 May 2015, he made his professional debut with Porto B in a 2014–15 Segunda Liga match against Marítimo B, a goalless draw.
 He played just over a third of the matches in 2015–16 as the reserve team won the second-tier championship, being ineligible for promotion to Primeira Liga.

-On 31 August 2018, Moreira was loaned to Spanish club FC Cartagena, as was teammate Luís Mata.
+On 31 August 2018, Moreira was loaned to Spanish club Cartagena, as was teammate Luís Mata.
 He played only four matches during his time with the Segunda División B club, one coming in the Copa del Rey.

 Moreira ended his 12-year association with Porto in July 2019, when he returned to second-tier Varzim on a two-year deal.

+On 23 September 2022, Moreira signed a one-year contract for Campeonato de Portugal club Leça FC.

+On 11 January 2023, Moreira moved to Liga 3 side Moncarapachense.

+On 24 August 2023, fellow Liga 3 club Sanjoanense announced the signing of Moreira for one season.